SelrahcD/selrahcd.github.io/_posts/2021-02-22-phoenix-liveview-event-sourced-game-acting-on-the-game-from-the-views.md

         <li><a href="/articles/phoenix-liveview-event-sourced-game-making-game-states-explicit">Game logic: Making game states explicit</a></li>
         <li><a href="/articles/phoenix-liveview-event-sourced-game-game-server">Game Server</a></li>
         <li><a href="/articles/phoenix-liveview-event-sourced-game-acting-on-the-game-from-the-views">Views: Acting on the game from the views</a></li>
+        <li><a href="/articles/phoenix-liveview-event-sourced-game-building-views-states-and-reacting-to-changes">Views: Building the view's states from the events and reacting to changes</a></li>
     </ul>
 </div>